syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to append text to the paragraph.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph firstParagraph = section.AddParagraph();
+//Adds new text to the paragraph
+IWTextRange firstText = firstParagraph.AppendText("A new text is added to the paragraph.");
+firstText.CharacterFormat.FontSize = 14;
+firstText.CharacterFormat.Bold = true;
+firstText.CharacterFormat.TextColor = Color.Green;
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document